DenisSerebryansky/Akka-Matching-petproject/README.md

 # Stock Exchange Orders Matching Problem

-This is the variant of solution of the simple stock exchange orders matching problem.
+This is the variant of solution of the simplified stock exchange orders matching problem.